Oh, what a pain in the butt those anal glands can be!

 It just seems to be a fact that most dogs have, at one time or another, problems with their anal glands.

-There are times that the anal glands can become so impacted that they develop an infection resulting in an abscess or cellulitis (inflammation in the surrounding tissue).
+There are times when the anal glands can become so impacted that they develop an infection resulting in an abscess or cellulitis (inflammation in the surrounding tissue).

 This situation is not only painful for the poor dog’s butt, but it also causes a nasty mess and can be distressing for you.